 - Provide clear guidance on social distancing and hygiene on arrival along with expected customer behaviour to keep everyone safe

 - Manage entry and exit of customers, and the number of customers at a venue should be managed, so that all indoor customers are seated with appropriate distancing, for example, through reservation systems, social distancing markings.
-Ensure all customers remain seated.
+Ensure all customers remain seated and only serve alcohol with a substantial meal.
 Prevent social contact by ensuring customers sit down to eat and drink at the venue.
 This is required by law.

-- Let customers know that by law they can only visit in groups of up to 6 people (unless they are visiting as a household or support bubble which is larger than 6).
+- Let customers know that by law they can only sit inside as a single household or support bubble (groups of up to 6 people may sit outside ).
 Check with customers on arrival who they are with and how many people will be attending.
 Put up signs to remind customers to only interact with their group.
 Businesses could be fined for allowing customers to socialise in groups larger than 6.

 - Arrange for queue management procedures to be put together and implemented

 - Ensure staff wear face coverings.
 By law, staff in hospitality settings must wear face coverings when in customer facing areas, unless they have an exemption.